 A health technology assessment (HTA) is intended to support evidence-based decision-making in regard to the optimum use of resources in healthcare services.
-Measured investment and disinvestment decisions are essential to ensure that overall population health gain is maximised, particularly given finite healthcare budgets and increasing demands for services provided.
-The aim of the HTA was to establish the clinical, cost-effectiveness and budget impact of offering one-off hepatitis C testing to all people in Ireland born between 1965 and 1985.
-This HTA considered the following domains:
+The aim of this HTA was to establish the clinical, cost-effectiveness and budget impact of offering once-off hepatitis C testing to all people in Ireland born between 1965 and 1985.
+The HTA was prioritised following the publication of an Irish National Clinical Guideline for Hepatitis C endorsed by the Minister for Health, which conditionally recommended the implementation of birth cohort testing for hepatitis C in Ireland, subject to the outcome of a full HTA.(8)